thenecroscope/VirtualRadarTracker/README.md

 ## Parameters
-### The 1st parameter defines which function will be called within the script.
-Options are as follows:
+### The 1st parameter defines which configuration will be called when the script is run.
+Mandatory filed.

-* emergency (looks for any flights with ($_.Sqk -eq 7500 -or $_.Sqk -eq 7700 -or $_.help -eq $TRUE ) within the British Isles
-* interesting (looks for flights that have been set as interesting  within the British Isles.
-* local (looks for local flights only.
-Up to 6km range from the point that has been defined MyLocation.csv file)
-* worldwar (Looks for spitfires, hurricanes and Lancasters within the British Isles)
-* military (Looks for any flights that have been clasified as military within the British Isles)

-### The 2nd Parameter defines which communication channel to use, options are:
-* Slack (Will send all notifications to Slack.
-The channels names are the same as the 1st parameter options.
-* Twitter (Will send all notifications to Twitter)
-* [Not stated] (This will only log all the flights found to a csv file)

-### The 3rd Parameter if set, will download your ignore files from a remote cloud location
-* Remote
-Leaving this blank will not download any files
+The SHORTNAME in the config file is the value that is looked up with your config file for processing.

 ## Other Files
-* MyLocation.csv (A simple text file that has your Long and Lat details.
-Only used for the local parameter)
-* Slack.csv (A simple text file where to store your Slack API channel details)
-* Twitter.csv ((A simple text file where to store your Twitter API channel details)
-* IgnorePlanesURL.csv (A simple text file to store your URLs to download ignore files)
+configs/configs.csv
+This file define all the configuration details for the call to your VirtualRadar Service

 ## Examples
 ### Windows Examples
-.\AircraftAlerts.ps1 military Slack
+.\vrt.ps1 military
-.\AircraftAlerts.ps1 local Twitter
-.\AircraftAlerts.ps1 emergency

 ### Linux Examples
-./AircraftAlerts.ps1 military Slack & (This will start the process as a background job)
+./vrt.ps1 military & (This will start the process as a background job)

 ## Installing on Linux